How to Train Your LLM Web Agent: A Statistical Diagnosis: Discussion

 Regarding our statistical method, it does not account for the lack of coverage from the random search.
 A more exhaustive search could discover configurations that would change the conclusions drawn in this study.
 We note also that a significant portion of the reported uncertainty is due to epistemic uncertainty that could be reduced by evaluating more configurations.

 \paragraph{Conclusion.}

 We present a statistically grounded study on training LLM web agents, analyzing the trade-off between SFT and RL.
-We perform a random sweep across 1,370 configurations to identify optimal hyperparameter choices which---importantly--- we find can vary across compute budgets.
-Using the bootstrap prescribed hyper-parameters we show that branching into RL early—but not immediately—after SFT achieves better performance–compute trade-offs, matching peak SFT with 45\% less compute and closing the gap with closed-source agents.
+We perform a random sweep across 1,370 configurations to identify optimal hyperparameter choices, finding interesting variation across compute budgets.
+Using the bootstrap prescribed hyper-parameters we show that branching into RL early, but not immediately, after SFT achieves better performance–compute trade-offs, matching peak SFT with 45\% less compute and closing the gap with closed-source agents.
 Our findings offer a reproducible, budget-aware blueprint for advancing open-source LLM web agents in complex multi-step environments.